nzherald/pandemicpapers/README.md

 The text is made available as an R package, [csv](inst/extdata/covid_docs.csv), and [Excel](inst/extdata/covid_docs.xlsx) files.

-Although the primary application of the text extract is further software based exploration you can get a long way by just opening the excel file and using the search functionality.
+Although the primary usecase _Pandemic Papers_ supports is further software based exploration you can get a long way by just opening the excel file and using the search functionality.
 At a minimum this allows you to see if keywords of interest are in a certain documents and if they are what pages they are on.